alpacas for sale

 a field shelter and handling yard

-annual shearing, 6-monthly vaccination, vitamin D supplementation;
+annual shearing, 6-monthly vaccination, vitamin D supplementation during winter;

 strong boundary fencing to protect from predators (domestic dogs, roaming dogs);

 if you have dogs, internal fencing to keep your dogs away from the alpaca paddocks

 vet attention in case of accidents or illness;

 ongoing care during their lifetime (alpacas live an average of 20-25 years, which means they are a longer commitment than having dogs/cats and even children!)